top of page

 Symphony Orchestra

-Io, Europa and Ganymede rotate in orbital resonance: for each turn of the first, the second makes two and the third makes four.
-This relationship can be translated into music as intervals, harmonics and rhythms.
+Io, Europa, and Ganymede rotate in orbital resonance: for every turn of the first, the second makes two and the third makes four.
+This relationship can be translated into music as intervals, harmonics, and rhythms.
+The basic materials were obtained from the orbital periods, while the character of the themes was inspired by Io's active volcanism, Europa's icy geysers, Ganymede's liquid core, and Callisto's impacted surface.

 PERFORMANCES